ketanBamnDevtech/test-task/README.md

 ## Introduction
 The purpose of this repository is to serve as a test task project.This project is made for UI purpose which encapsulate a model pop up with clean design and also adds confirm and cancel button, the model is opened on click button showed on the browser.

+**NOTE**: We only focus on right side POP_UP not the background of that given in figma.because, I follwed the instruction of that given in test task description.

 ## Installation
 To install and set up the project, follow these steps: